Blitzman/CarND-Vehicle-Detection-P5/README.md

 ### Discussion

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+* Although the propagation of the heatmap helps making the detections somewhat consistent, the bounding boxes are not really stable.
+One possible improvement could be to not only propagate the heatmap but also average the bounding boxes through various frames.
+* For the algorithm, it is impossible to distinguish when two or more cars are overlapping, detecting them as a single blob in the heatmap.
+This could be improved by keeping track of each car's bounding box an trying to force a separation in the bounding boxes when to cars are close.
+* The pipeline is extremely inefficient, mainly due to the high amount of window candidates that must be checked for each frame.
+A better strategy for producing candidates could be devised, maybe trading accuracy for faster execution.